Qarik-Group/ultimate-guide-to-uaa-examples/ruby/README.md

 # Example client applications in Ruby

+This folder contains a series of example client applications.
+Each subfolder contains one application and a progressive tutorial in its README.
+The subsequent folders assume that you have completed the preceding application tutorials.

 The sample applications:

 * [Resource Server](resource-server/) - A simple API that provides a list of Australian airports.
 Guests only receive 10 results.
 Authenticated users receive more.
 Users who have specific UAA claims/scopes can receive all the results.